Skip to content

 Natural red and pink diamonds form due to a phenomenon called plastic deformation.
 They compress their lattice in a certain way under extreme pressure during their growth, allowing them to transmit red light.
 The greater the pressure, the greater the deformation, and the higher the color saturation.
 This is why only small carat weights are found in red diamonds, as the pressure that gives them their highly saturated color also inhibits their growth.

-Purple diamonds
+Purple diamond

 Most natural purple diamonds get their color from the presence of hydrogenand pure purple diamonds are extremely rare.